topxeq/charlang/README.md

 # The Char Language (Charlang)

+[Charlang](http://topget.org/charlang) is a fast, dynamic scripting language to embed in Go applications.
+Charlang is compiled and executed as bytecode on stack-based VM that's written in native Go.
+Charlang has a more-common runtime error handling(try-catch-finally) than Golang.

-Charlang is based on uGo language with some minor modifications and some new builtin-functions.
-Thanks to ozanh(github.com/ozanh/ugo).
+Charlang is inspired by and based on awesome script language [uGo](https://github.com/ozanh/ugo).
+A special thanks to uGo's creater([ozanh](https://github.com/ozanh)) and contributors.

+## Features

+* Written in native Go (no cgo).
+* `if else` statements.
+* `for` and `for in` statements.
+* `try catch finally` statements.
+* `param`, `global`, `var` and `const` declarations.
+* Rich builtins.
+* Module support.
+* Go like syntax with additions.

 ## new features

-- Added new types Byte, Any.
+- Added new types such as Byte, Any...
-- Added functions: NewCommonError, NewError.
+- Added functions: NewCommonError, NewError and more...
-- Added builtin functions: getRandomInt, writeResp, setRespHeader, writeRespHeader.
+- Added builtin functions: getRandomInt, writeResp, setRespHeader, writeRespHeader and much more...
+- Added some global variables and resources.
-- Added a global funtion wrapper: tk (TkFunction)
+- Added a new thread-model.

-# The Charlang Language
+- Added runtime/dynamically script compiling and running capability.

 [Go Reference](https://pkg.go.dev/github.com/topxeq/charlang)

-Charlang is a fast, dynamic scripting language to embed in Go applications.
-Charlang is compiled and executed as bytecode on stack-based VM that's written in native Go.

-Charlang is inspired by awesome script language [uGo](https://github.com/topxeq/charlang).
-A special thanks to uGo's creater and contributors.

 **Fibonacci Example**